 Visa and Mastercard both offer convenient worldwide access, card security and other perks.
-But how do they actually compare?
+But which should you pick?

-While each Visa or Mastercard credit card is independently issued by a bank or other provider, they also offer a range of features and services to customers across their networks.
+The short answer is 'it depends'.
+Visa and Mastercard are the two major card processors in Australia, so when it comes to choosing a new credit card, or even debit card, Australians usually have to choose between the two.
+Each Visa or Mastercard credit card is independently issued by a bank or other provider that dictate the features of each individual card.
+However, both providers also offer a range of features and services to customers across their networks.
 So if you're trying to decide between these two options, here we compare Visa and Mastercard features side-by-side to see how they match up.

 What are Visa and Mastercard?